1. Introduction

 99 | -1.585630 |

-An observant reader will quickly notice that we could also perform the following calculation to retrieve the same result:
+An observant reader quickly notices that we can also perform the following calculation to retrieve the same result:

 (